Historically Women’s and Men’s Colleges with Trans-Inclusive Admissions Policies

 Bay Path University: “welcome[s] applications from any qualified student who was born female or who identifies as a woman.”

 Bennett College: “admits self-identified women and people assigned female at birth who do not fit into the gender binary . . .
-Bennett College does not accept applications men.
+Bennett College does not accept applications from men.
 Those assigned female at birth who identify as men are not eligible for admission.”
+(The college no longer includes its trans admissions policy on its website, but when it was listed, the policy included the statement above.)

 Bryn Mawr College: accepts applications from “all individuals who have identified and continue to identify as women (including cisgender and trans women), intersex individuals who do not identify as male, individuals assigned female at birth who have not taken medical or legal steps to identify as male, and individuals assigned female at birth who do not identify within the gender binary.”
 Individuals assigned female at birth who self-identify as men while at the institution are able to continue to earn a degree there.